Althea Mary H. Nicholson Westland (1897-1966)

-Althea Mary H. Nicholson was born in 1897 to a lead glass merchant in London.
+Althea Mary Howard Nicholson Westland was born in April 1897 to a lead glass merchant in London.
 In 1930 she married Francis Campbell Westland, a lieutenant colonel in the Royal Engineers.
 Following her husband’s sudden death in 1941, Althea was on her own.

 Perhaps through the kindness of her late husband’s military connections, Westland secured a job as a civilian with the British MFAA in February 1947.
 As a MFAA Officer for Land North Rhine Westphalia, in Düsseldorf, Germany, Westland visited the Wiesbaden Central Collecting Point on many occasions.
 There, she investigated claims for looted art and met with Monuments Man Lt.
 Theodore A. Heinrich, Chief of the MFAA Branch of the Office of Military Government for Greater Hesse, regarding inter-zonal shipments of looted works of art.